kklumpp13/udacity-site-optimization/README.md

 ## Website Performance Optimization portfolio project

-The goal of this project was to optimize the portfolio project site that was provided.
+The goal of this project was to optimize the starter portfolio project site that was [provided](https://github.com/udacity/frontend-nanodegree-mobile-portfolio).
 We needed meet the following requirements:
-* The index.html page must achieve a PageSpeed Insights score of at least 90 for Mobile and Desktop
+* The ```index.html``` page must achieve a PageSpeed Insights score of at least 90 for Mobile and Desktop
-* The views/pizza.html page must render with a consistent frame-rate at 60fps when scrolling
+* The ```views/pizza.html``` page must render with a consistent frame-rate at 60fps when scrolling
-* The time to resize pizzas is less than 5 ms when using the pizza slider on the views/pizza.html page (time in shown in the browser developer tools)
+* The time to resize pizzas is less than 5 ms when using the pizza slider on the ```views/pizza.html``` page (the time in shown in the browser developer tools)

 ### Getting started